calebleungg/bank-tech-test/README.md

 The module itself is compact and only deals with what it needs to- updating a balance.
 Modules provide a maintainable way to manage shared code across the codebase.

 It also did not make sense to me, to globaly expose the `balance` instance variable with an `attr_accessor`.
-It just seemed a tad barbaric and unsafe.
-Having explicit update methods indicates a need for developers to decide where and when to update balances.
+Having explicit update methods indicates a need for developers to decide where and when to interact with balances.
 <br>
 <br>